National Bahá’í Review/Issue 78/Text

 The Universal House of Justice will soon be considering the selection of architects for the Mashriqu’l-Adhkárs to be erected in India and Samoa.

 Those wishing to be considered as architects for either of these Temples are invited to submit statements of their qualifications.
-Such submissions may include examples of work previously designed and/or executed and, if desired, any thoughts or concepts of proposed designs for the Temples may be expressed in whatever way the ap A plicant chooses.
-The design of each Temple will be developed by the architect selected in relation to the climate, environment and culture of the area where it is to be built.
+Such submissions may include examples of work previously designed and/or executed and, if desired, any thoughts or concepts of proposed designs for the Temples may be expressed in whatever way the applicant chooses.

-The initiation ofconstruction of these Temples is a goal of the current Five Year Plan, and consequently those interested should forward their submissions at an early date to the Universal House of Justice, Bahá’í World Centre, P.O.
+The initiation of construction of these Temples is a goal of the current Five Year Plan, and consequently those interested should forward their submissions at an early date to the Universal House of Justice, Bahá’í World Centre, P.O.
 Box 155, Haifa 31-000, Israel.

-THE UNIVERSAL HousE or JUSTICE
+THE UNIVERSAL HOUSE OF JUSTICE

 Committee reports available[edit]